Export Control Compliance

 Shipping biological materials: ORI works with Environmental Health and Safety (EHS) to resolve any potential “hits” that EHS may encounter as it screens biological materials being prepared for shipment.

-International Travel and Collaborations: ORI receives alerts from the Internal Review Board (IRB) and from OSP regarding studies that involve international travel or international collaborations.
+International Travel and Collaborations: ORI receives alerts from the Institutional Review Board (IRB) and from OSP regarding studies that involve international travel or international collaborations.
 ORI screens potential international collaborators and provides the PI with additional information regarding export controls.

 What am I required to do?